 Reform of trade union laws - phase one

-The following provisions are due to come into effect two months after the Bill receives Royal Assent:
+The Act received Royal Assent on 18 December 2025.
+The following provisions are due to come into effect two months after Royal Assent:

-- repeal of many of the changes to industrial action ballots introduced by the Trade Union Act 2016, which would mean unions:
+- repeal of many of the changes to industrial action ballots introduced by the Trade Union Act 2016, which means unions:

 - not having to summarise the issues in dispute to which the proposed industrial action relates;